vitabene/learn/readme.md

 javascript app for memorizing stuff

 TO DO:
-- results page //w'kin' on it
+- view and modify sets - authentication not needed - JS adds a hidden form field with secret key
-- view and modify sets
+- results page - mistakes table visualization

 - drag and drop outlines
 - browser compatibility
 - local storage of user data